r5t0neer/r5StaffChat/README.md

 # Prerequisities

-Server engine: Purpur/Paper, versions from 1.19, not tested on earlier versions (may work) Streaming service: Redis
+Server engine: Purpur/Paper, versions from 1.19, not tested on earlier versions (may work)<br>
+Streaming service: Redis

 # Installation